 To allow for a flexible specification, we follow \cite{Farrell2015} by taking the raw covariates of the dataset (age, education, black, hispanic, married, dummy variable of no degree, income in 1974, income in 1975, dummy variables of no earnings in 1974 and in 1975), two-by-two-interactions between the continuous and dummy variables, two-by-two interactions between the dummy variables and powers up to degree 5 of the continuous variables.
 Continuous variables are linearly rescaled to $[0,1]$.
 We end up with 172 variables to select from.
 The experimental benchmark for the ATT estimate is \$1,794, with a standard error of 671.
 We compare several estimators: the naive plug-in estimator, the immunized plug-in estimator, the doubly-robust estimator of \cite{Farrell2015}, the double-post-selection linear estimator of \cite{BCH2012Treat}, and the plain OLS estimator including all the covariates.
 For the four penalized estimators, the penalty loadings on the first-step estimators are set as in Appendix \ref{alg}.

 Table \ref{ATT_Results} displays the results.
 Our immunized estimator and that of \cite{Farrell2015} give credible values for the ATT with respect to the experimental benchmark, with also similar standard errors.\footnote{\cite{Farrell2015}'s estimate shown in Table \ref{ATT_Results} differs from that displayed in Farrell's paper because contrary to him, we have not automatically included education, the dummy of no degree and the 1974 income in the set of theory pre-selected covariates.
 When doing so, the results are slightly better but not qualitatively different for this estimator.
-We chose not to do so as it would bias the comparison with other estimators, which do not include a set of pre-selected variables. } Notably, they are the only ones, out of five estimators, that display a significant, positive impact, as the experimental benchmark.
+We chose not to do so as it would bias the comparison with other estimators, which do not include a set of pre-selected variables. } Notably, only these two estimators out of the five considered display a significant positive impact as the experimental benchmark.
 The immunized estimator estimator offers a substantial improvement on bias and standard error over the naive plug-in estimator, in line with the evidence from the Monte Carlo experiment.
-Finally, the OLS estimator in Column (7) presents a benchmark of a very simple model that does not use any selection at all.
-Not surprisingly, this estimator has a substantially larger standard error than the others.
+Finally, the OLS estimator in Column (6) is a benchmark of a very simple procedure that does not use any selection at all.
+As no surprise, this estimator has a substantially larger standard error than the other considered estimators.